guillermoamaral/Webside/docs/api/objects/get.md

 # Retrieve objects
 Retrive pinned objects.

-Objects are the result of evaluating expressions.
+These objects are the result of evaluating expressions.
 As it is described in [/evaluations](../evaluations/post), a synchronous evaluation might pin the resulting object or not, while an asynchronous evaulation pins always the resulting object.
-In any case, the ID of the object is returned by the evaluation call.
+In any case, the ID of the object is the same as the one of the corresponding evaluation.

 **URL**: `/objects`